Objectives and competences

 • Cryptography basics: the concepts of cryptography, the role of cryptography in information security; technologies, building blocks and approaches of protection.

-• The public key infrastructure: concepts, building blocks, digital certificates and digital signatures.
+• The public key infrastructure: concepts, building blocks, digital certificates and electronic signatures.

 • Malware and internet scams.